Fractional ownership of aircraft: In depth

-Although the aircraft is shared, owners are guaranteed access with 4–48 hours' notice, depending on the provider and plan.
-Providers can offer such short call-out periods by having a fleet of similar aircraft, which are interchanged amongst the owners.
+Although the aircraft is shared, owners are guaranteed access with 4–48 hours notice, depending on the provider and plan.
+Providers can offer this service on such short notice, by having a fleet of similar aircraft, which are interchanged amongst the owners.

-In addition to purchase costs, owners pay a monthly management fee to cover the cost of maintenance, upgrades, hangaring, pilot salaries, and training.
+In addition, to purchase costs, owners pay a monthly management fee to cover the cost of maintenance, upgrades, hangar space, pilot salaries, and training.
 When using the aircraft, owners also pay for the flight hours and a nominal amount for taxiing.
 The final cost component is fuel, which has a surcharge above the hourly fee to compensate for price volatility.